Rainier Avenue Paving & Traffic Calming Upgrades

 Tentative schedule (dates subject to change):

-1. August 2022: Demonstration Project installed
+1. August 2022: Demonstration Project installed & community survey launched

-2. December 1, 2022: Survey closes.
+2. December 1, 2022: Survey closes

 Council Goals and Priorities